Performance Optimization

 5. Manage transactions efficiently - Keep transactions short and focused

-6. Monitor and analyze - Use EXPLAIN and profiling to identify bottlenecks
+6. Monitor performance - Use query timing and row counts to identify bottlenecks

 8. Consider bulk operations - Use bulk inserts and updates for better throughput